dginst/crypto_correlation/README.md

         Knowing slope and intercept is thus possible to built the model price series using the inferable future S2F ratios and computing the Market Cap using the previously found slope and intecept.

+# 8) btc_supply_launcher.py

 # ---- excel creator ----

+# excel_corr_creator.py

+    The script creates two excel files contaioning data and graphs regardind the correlations, both dynamic and static, of altcoins and various assets with Bitcoin.

+    Each file is created inside the sub-folder "output" of the main folder "excel creator".

 # ---- dashboard ----